edgedelta/docs/docs/configuration/variables.md

         endpoint: '{{ Env "MY_SLACK_ENDPOINT" }}'
 ```

+***

-## Global Configuration Variables
+## Learn About Global Configuration Variables

-In certain scenarios it is useful to set a variable in a simple way.
-On production environment with large number of agents it is impractical to toggle certain features, change destinations or update parts of the processing rules by updating operating system variables.
+In certain cases, it is useful to set a variable in a simple way.
+For example, on a production environment with a large number of agents, it is not practical to update opearting system variables to toggle certain features, change destinations, or update parts of the processing rules.

-Configuration Variables table under [Global Settings](https://admin.edgedelta.com/global-settings) provides an easy way to set or override such variables.
-Variable updates will be detected automatically by the agents and will be in use within a minute.

-Example Configuration Variables:
+> **Note**
+>
+> To learn how to set or override variables, review the **Configuration Variables** table in the [Global Settings](https://admin.edgedelta.com/global-settings) page in the Edge Delta Admin portal.
+The agent will automatically detect variable updates.

+Review the following examples of configuration variables:

 | Name | Value |
 | :--- | :--- |
 | AGENT\_LOG\_LEVEL | error |
 | API\_FILTER\_PATTERN | INFO |

+***